dxw/playbook/playbook.md

 Thank you for being you - it makes us better.

+#### Reduce our impact on the environment

+At dxw we are working to become a more environmentally sustainable company.

+We are focusing on three main areas to reduce our impact:

+* In our **offices** we recycle waste where possible.
+We are switching to environmentally friendly office supplies and refreshments, and changing to renewable energy suppliers.
+* We are aware that the **digital services** we provide have a significant environmental impact.
+We are finding ways to reduce our contribution by building our products efficiently and using renewable energy for hosting.
+* Whenever possible we **travel** by public transport, and we often work remotely to reduce the need for travel.
+Due to client needs this isn’t always possible but we’re investigating how to offset our carbon footprint.

 ### Our Advisory Council

 dxw does not have external investors or shareholders.
 To help keep us honest, we are very lucky to have a voluntary Advisory Council, made up of a small group of senior figures, who meet quarterly to discuss and provide guidance on our strategy, business plan and other topics related to company health and progression.
 The group have a wealth of experience of public and private sector work, as well as being friends of dxw that share our values.